Junior Handler Competitions are a wonderful opportunity to spend time with your dog as well as with other young people of similar age.

 Hollie Mann was awarded the title of runner-up state finalist.
 Both girls handled Australian Shepherds and did a fantastic job.

-Dee recently won the national final in Adelaide and will now represent Australia at Crufts in March 2019.
+Dee won the national final in Adelaide and represented Australia at Crufts in 2019, with great success!

 She also competed at the World Dog Show in Amsterdam where she represented Australia in the Junior Handler competition - read her story here